BereketRetta/Audio-Based-Rainfall-Intensity-Prediction/LSTM/README.md

-# Rainfall Intensity Prediction from Audio Data
+# Rainfall Intensity using LSTM

 This repository contains a deep learning-based approach for predicting rainfall intensity from audio data.
 The project utilizes Python, along with several libraries for data processing, feature extraction, and model training.